Estimated reading time: 6 minutes

 Then as you walk to the building there is someone opening the door for you.

-Then, as you stroll through the lobby there are countess people welcoming you and helping you find your way.
+Then, as you stroll through the lobby, there are countless people welcoming you and helping you find your way.

 It is clear that this church values guests and makes them feel as though they are part of the family.